1. The atmosphere is the envelope of_____________.

 Explanation: It measures water vapor content in the air.

-85. The instrument used to measure rainfall is:
+85. The instrument used to measure rainfall is_____________.

 A) Barometer